×

 • Nausea

-The long-term outlook for someone with this condition depends largely on their overall health and the causes that triggered the heart block.
+The long-term outcome for individuals with this condition is largely influenced by their overall health and the factors responsible for the heart block.

 Conclusion